 The Report identifies increased use of artificial intelligence as introducing new threats, in particular, enabling new military capabilities for adversaries of the US.

 The Report notes that although the US leads in AI research globally, foreign countries research is growing.
 The risks of other countries surpassing the US in AI include making the US vulnerable to cyber attacks, difficulty in ascertaining attribution, facilitation of weapon and intelligence systems, risks of accidents and mass unemployment.

 The Report notes that the development of genome-editing technologies can be used to fix medical, health, industrial, environmental and agricultural challenges and to revolutionize biological research.
-But the range of changes and its impact will be challenging it notes for us, as lawyers, and governments, to deal with ethics and the law to govern its uses.
+But the range of changes and its impact will be challenging as governments deal with ethics and the law to govern its uses.

 Deploying smart devices into everything introduces vulnerabilities.
 There already has been cyber attacks using smart devices for DDoS attacks and that is expected to grow.
 The Report notes that there are vulnerabiities in self-driving cars and medical devices in respect of cybersecurity.
 And finally, the acquisition by China of US technology poses a risk.
 The Report noted that cybersecurity issues were growing in the medical sector with hacking undermining medical institutions.